-Earlier this year I found I absolutely love designing layered and 3D style designs.
+Earlier this year, I found that I love designing layered and 3D-style designs.
 I was beyond excited to receive an invitation from Jennifer Maker to participate and contribute to the Holiday Maker Fest.
-Christmas is my very favorite holiday and I knew immediately that I wanted to design a Christmas Angel.
+Christmas is my favorite holiday, and I knew immediately that I wanted to design a Christmas Angel.

 If you’re new to my designs and blog, I invite you to stay awhile and look around.
 I love to design cut files for paper and vinyl.
 I have over 100 free designs and various tutorials on my blog. ❤️ Each week, I send a newsletter with the latest happenings and a new free design too!